SmirnovAnton/svgant/README.md

 ## how to use

- 1. put this and the input file in folder, check Pandas (and the other packages)
+ 1. put `svgant.py` and `datelist.csv` in folder, check requirements
-     - the notebook and python scrips have the same functionality
  2. `python svgant.py` -> output will be 'svgOut.svg'
  3. params can be changed below in svgParameters